Wazzards/Intro/README.md

 You are a free person, go along with the path set
 forth or jump to whatever topic catches your eye.

-This intro is structured as a linear path
+This intro is structured as a linear path you
-you can follow page by page at your pace.
+can follow page by page at your own pace.

 At the end you should have a basic understanding
 of how this stuff works and hopefully - if no one